anubhavg-icpl/EndpointSecurityDemo/DOCS/Troubleshooting.md

 **Solutions:**
 1. Ensure all required frameworks are linked:
-   - libEndpointSecurity.tbd
+   - EndpointSecurity.framework
    - libbsm.tbd
-   - UniformTypeIdentifiers.framework (weak link)

-2. Verify your Xcode version is 16 or later.
+2. Verify your Xcode version is 12 or later.

 3. Check that the macOS deployment target is set to 10.15 or later.